biicode/docs/ides.rst

 		build_type: debug
 	os: {arch: 32bit, family: Windows, subfamily: '8', version: 6.2.9200}

-Now, copy the code from your hello word tutorial into the block folder and write.Now, if you configure the project with these settings, the output in the console would be:
+Now, copy the code from your hello word tutorial into the block folder and write.
+Now, if you configure the project with these settings using the ``bii cpp:configure`` command, the output in the console would be:

 .. code-block:: bash